MontiCore/monticore/README.md

 Please also note that `PlusExpr` is mutually left-recursive.
 -- Yes, that works in MontiCore 6.

-## MontiCore has a relaxed 3-Level License on files
+## MontiCore has a relaxed 3-Level License

 Informal summary:
 The MontiCore Languag Workbench deals with three levels of code